pkuimelis/lsdb/README.md

 LSDB is a property-graph database influenced by [Neo4j](https://neo4j.com/) and [CruxDB](https://github.com/juxt/crux).

 LSDB is made up of two services: LSDB-compute and LSDB-store.
-These services communicate over gRPC.
+These services communicate using the gRPC protocol.

 LSDB-compute parses, plans and executes [CYPHER](https://neo4j.com/docs/cypher-manual/current/) queries.
 Query plans are composed of internal and leaf (requiring access to underlying vertices and edges) nodes.
 To evaluate leaf nodes, LSDB-compute contacts LSDB-store and requests the necessary data.
 In other words, the LSDB-store service API roughly implements the operations in Neo4j that incur [database hits](https://neo4j.com/docs/cypher-manual/current/execution-plans/db-hits/).